-Last Updated on October 15, 2021 by Muhammad Junaid Khalid
+Last Updated on December 23, 2021 by Editorial Staff

 Want to Switch from iPhone to Android phone?
 Welcome to the world of Google!
 While Apple devices have that clean-cut integrated environment, Android brings freedom with its services and customization.
 Even if you have used Android previously, moving to a new phone feels a little daunting at times.

 Either way, a new phone is a new start – but you don’t have to start from scratch!
 Having all your old data in your new phone can make it feel like home.
-You can easily transfer data from iPhone to Androids phones – this data includes your contacts, calendars, all those cat photographs, music, and more.
-Switch from iPhone to Android is not a difficult task.
+You can easily transfer data from iPhone to Androids phones – this data includes your contacts, documents, calendars, all photographs, audios, videos, and more.
+Switching from iPhone to Android is not a difficult task.
 There are plenty of ways to do it without a headache.

 Using Apps to Switch to Android Phones